RobotLabLTH/skiros2/README.md

 [RVMI webpage](http://www.rvmi.aau.dk/)

-**Compatibility**: Has been tested with Ubuntu 16.04, ROS Kinetic and python 2.7.
+**Compatibility**: Has been tested with Ubuntu 16.04/ROS Kinetic and Ubuntu 18.04/ROS Melodic, with python 2.7.

 The Skill-based platform for ROS V2 (SkiROS2) is a software designed to support programming of complex coordination schemes on robots equipped with several sensing and actuation functionalities.